 - The Import Wizard will open as shown below – select Chrome then press ‘Next’

-- Select which items you want to import from Google Chrome – Cookies, Browsing History, Saved Passwords, Bookmarks.
-You can import all at the same time if you wish, as shown below:
+- Tick which items you want to import from Chrome – History, Passwords, Bookmarks or Cookies.
+You can import everything into Firefox at the same time if you wish, as shown below: